expo/expo-preview-action/README.md

 ## 🏃‍♂️ How it works

-After adding this action to your workflow, it will publish your project using `expo-cli` and produce as an output two variables:
+This action will publish your project (to your configured `channel`) using `expo-cli` and produce output with the following variables:

 - `EXPO_MANIFEST_URL` - A URL pointing to the expo manifest of the published version.
 - `EXPO_QR_CODE_URL` - A URL pointing to the generated QR code which can be scanned using Expo Go or custom development client.
+- `EXPO_PROJECT_URL` - URL pointing to the expo project page with customizable QR code and deep link.
+This page lets you get the code/url for varying clients (expo go, or your expo development build).
+More on project pages [here](https://github.com/expo/fyi/blob/main/project-page.md).
 - `EXPO_NEW_BUILD_IS_REQUIRED` - Whether a new build of your application is required to open generated preview.
 - `EXPO_NEW_BUILD_IS_REQUIRED_MESSAGE` - If a new build of your application is required to open generated preview, it will contain a default warning message.

 You can use those variables to do whatever you want.
 For example, you can chain this action with [unsplash/comment-on-pr](https://github.com/unsplash/comment-on-pr) to add a comment with QR code under pull request.
+See [example workflows below](#-example-workflows)

 ## ⚙️ Configuration options